-These prompts are a good tool to use if you would like to express your feelings through written words but do not know where to start.
-In addition to this, the Diary Entry feature allows you to add pictures to go along with your diary entries.
+Prompts are a good tool to use if you would like to express your feelings through words but do not know where to start.
+In addition to this, the Diary Entry feature allows you to add pictures to go along with your mood diary entries.
 These pictures can be used to explain how you are feeling without using words.
-For example, a picture of you smiling can go along with a diary entry about your happy mood.
-You can also use this tool to remember what put you in that current mood.
-Continuing with the happy mood example, you could be experiencing that feeling because you are watching your favourite TV show, so you can take a picture of this and add it to your diary entry.
+CareClinic comes built-in with a library of other prompts as well, be sure to try them all.

-Using the Symptom Tracker is a way for you to track your mood by using logs.
-You can log the actual mood you are feeling like “Depressed Mood”, “Anxious Mood”, or “Mood Swings”.
-Alternative to that, you can log the side-effects of your mood like “Fatigue”, “Insomnia”, or “Brain Fog”.
-Keeping track of the symptoms associated with your mood is a great way to better understand what is going on in your head.
+Keeping track of how different symptoms are associated with your mood is a great way to better understand what is going on in your head.
 With the symptom tracker, you will be able to see trends in your mood that you may not notice otherwise.

 ‘The stress I felt came when I saw the email from my boss.
 He gave me a project I didn’t have time to work on.’